 You won’t get passed over by viewers frustrated with your lack of pricing information, and…

 The inquiries you get will be qualified, which saves you time and results in a higher booking rate.
 Your time is precious.
 Why waste it dealing with someone with an $1,800 budget when your starting price is $3,300?

 Include a pricing page.
 Done.

 Laurence Kim is a photography business coach, author, and instructor.
-You can find out more about him and his courses at his online portfolio.
+You can find out more about him and his courses at his portfolio.
 This article was originally published on Medium and republished with permission.

 Want more information on how to price your photography?
 Find it here.